NSW Work Injury Claim

 If you cannot identify the insurer or agent, or you are getting bounced between your employer and the claims team, we can help you work out who is responsible and what to do next.

-*This list is for general informational purposes only.
+*This list is for general information only and is not a substitute for legal advice.
 SIRA reviews licences for specialised and self-insurers periodically.
 Always verify current insurer status on the official SIRA website.